Home

 tour countries: Bosnia and Herzegovina, Montenegro, Serbia

-tour destinations: Bar, Blagaj, Bosnian Pyramids, Budva, Dajbabe, Fetislam, Gamzigrad Feliks Romulijana, Golubac, Gostilje, Jajce, Kotor, Kraljevo, Kravica, Lepenski vir, Mediana, Međugorje, Mileševa, Mogorjelo, Mokra Gora, Mostar, Niš, Novi Pazar, Perast, Počitelj, Radimlja, Ram, Risan, Sarajevo, Sirogojno, Smederevo, Sopoćani, St Peter and Paul in Ras, Stari Ras, Stolac, Stopića, Studenica, Travnik, Trebinje, Tumane, Tvrdoš, Ulcinj, Uvac Molitva, Viminacium, Višegrad, Vjetrenica, Zaječar, Zlatibor, Đavolja Varoš, Đurđevi Stupovi, Šćit, Žiča
+tour destinations: Blagaj, Bosnian Pyramids, Budva, Dajbabe, Fetislam, Gamzigrad Feliks Romulijana, Golubac, Gostilje, Jajce, Kotor, Kraljevo, Kravica, Lepenski vir, Mediana, Međugorje, Mileševa, Mogorjelo, Mokra Gora, Mostar, Niš, Novi Pazar, Perast, Počitelj, Radimlja, Ram, Risan, Sarajevo, Sirogojno, Smederevo, Sopoćani, St Peter and Paul in Ras, Stari Bar, Stari Ras, Stolac, Stopića, Studenica, Travnik, Trebinje, Tumane, Tvrdoš, Ulcinj, Uvac Molitva, Viminacium, Višegrad, Vjetrenica, Zaječar, Zlatibor, Đavolja Varoš, Đurđevi Stupovi, Šćit, Žiča

 Come with us to discover 3 former Yugoslavia countries: Serbia, Bosnia-Herzegovina, and Montenegro.
 We will touring for 27 days across the Balkans on an extended roadtrip, passing by scenic roadsm UNESCO towns, Ottoman medieval fortresses, Orthodox monasteries, beautiful parks with waterfalls, and learning about the history of the area through interesting facts and historical intersections.
 Local cuisine and wines will accompany us during the trip.